dayojiboye/daba-weather-app/README.md

 ![screenshot](/screenshot/img.png?raw=true)

-Introduce your projects by taking a screenshot, video recordings or a gif.
-Try to tell us about the solution you built by answering the following:

 - Where can I see your demo?
-- What was your experience building it.

 It was a very challenging experience because I have built a weather app before but this is more complex and wider than what I previously built.
 The API had CORS issues but with some hours of research, I was able to use a third party api service that enables cross-origin requests to anywhere.

 ### Built With